ec-jrc/lisflood-utilities/README.md

 ### In the command prompt

 The tool takes as input a directory containing the NetCDF files from which the statistics will be computed, and another directory containing the NetCDF files that define the catchment boundaries, which can be any of the outputs of  `cutmaps` (not necessarily the file _my_mask.nc_).
 The input files can be the LISFLOOD static maps (no temporal dimension) or stacks of maps with a temporal dimension.
-The mask NetCDF files must be named after with the catchment ID, as this name will be used to identify the catchment in the output NetCDF; for instance: _0142.nc_ would correspond to the mask of catchment 142.
+The mask NetCDF files must be named after the catchment ID, as this name will be used to identify the catchment in the output NetCDF.
+For instance, _0142.nc_ would correspond to the mask of catchment 142.
 Optionally, an extra NetCDF file can be passed to the tool to account for different pixel area; in this case, the statistics will be weighted by this pixel area map.

-Only some statistics are currently available: mean, sum, std (standard deviation), var (variance), min, max, median.
-The weighing based on pixel area does not affect the statistics min, max and median.
+Only some statistics are currently available: mean, sum, std (standard deviation), var (variance), min, max, median and count.
+The weighing based on pixel area does not affect the statistics min, max, median nor count.

 The output are NetCDF files (as many as catchments in the mask directory) containing the resulting statistics.